Scholarships are the University’s top priority

 Nothing else we do to improve the quality of a Western New England University education will matter if students and families can not afford the opportunities we offer.
 Every year, we lose talented, dedicated students because of the cost of a college degree.
 Many undergraduates work multiple jobs while carrying a full course load, yet students are graduating with an average personal debt of almost $30,000.
 These financial realities restrict the dreams of far too many students and families.
 With the help of our alumni and friends, we can ensure that our opportunities remain accessible for students whose means may be limited but whose ability and ambition are limitless.

 Minimum gift of $5,000

 Named annual scholarships are created with a minimum commitment of $5,000 annually.
-These funds are given outright to deserving students each academic year, making an immediate impact on a student's financial situtation.
-Contributions must be recieved by May 30 of each given year to then be awarded to students for the academic year beginning in August.
+These funds are given outright to deserving students each academic year, making an immediate impact on a student's financial situation.
+Contributions must be received by May 30 of each given year to then be awarded to students for the academic year beginning in August.
 Named annual scholarships are not permanent, and this source of financial aid ends when the donor ceases making contributions.

 If you are interested in establishing a named annual scholarship please contact us to begin the process.

 Endowed Scholarships are created with a minimum of $40,000 (pledged over a maximum of 5 years).
 The scholarships are permanent and will provide assistance to students for generations to come.
 Once fully funded, the awards are made to students each year based on the calculated market values of the scholarships.